Megabox (cinema chain): History

 Megabox is owned by a consortium of Australia-based Macquarie Group and Joongang Media Network subsidiary jcontentree.
 The first Megabox launched in COEX Mall in Samseong-dong in 2000 followed by another two years later in Busan for the international film festival.
 The chain grew to 14 branches.
 It was owned by North American-based Loews Cineplex Entertainment before being sold off by Onex Corporation in 2005.

 Megabox is a multiplex theater.
 There is Art Nine, which is screened exclusively for art films.
 You can also watch art films at Megabox COEX.

 On May 8, 2025, Megabox parent company JoongAng Group announced to merge the cinema chain alongside Lotte Cinema, forming as joint venture in hope to increase the competitiveness with CJ CGV.
+However, Lotte Shopping disclosed on July 1, 2026 that the memorandum of understanding between the two parties was terminated, resulting in the proposed merger's collapse.

 Cinus

 Cinus is a Korean movie theater chain company.
 It merged small theater companies such as Gangnam Central 6 and Bundang Cine Plaza in December, 2004.
 The theaters paid franchise fees.
 The franchise headquarters started direct marketing integration.
 On September 18, 2008, it was acquired by ISPlus (Daily Sports), an affiliate of Joongang Ilbo.
 On June 17, 2011, ISPlus changed its name to Jcontentree.
 Cinus (grape in Latin), had 31 outlets.
 Cinus acquired Megabox in 2010.
 On May 20, 2011, it merged with Megabox, temporarily using the name Megabox Cinus and then fully adopting the Megabox name in the latter half of the year.
 In 2008, the company was reborn as a Sinus union company in partnership with Dansung Co.
 Dansung Company was transferred to Asan M Group on September 23.